 Given that many of us use the marketing mix as a framework for developing our marketing strategies, perhaps just adding to each of the Ps, a section on ethical considerations, would be a simple way to help ensure that we, and the organisations we associate with, do 'the right thing'.

-Douglas Gimesy is an ethicist and principal of Australian communication firm The Framing Effect doug@theframingeffect.com.au lpsos ASI is a world leader in brand communications research.
+Douglas Gimesy is an ethicist and principal of Australian communication firm The Framing Effect doug@theframingeffect.com.au

 Need more sparkle from your ad research?

 Ask for more!